10 Low-Carb Beverages To Drink When You Have Diabetes

 Coffee is controversial

 Is drinking coffee bad for people with diabetes?
 Or does it help?
 Hundreds of studies seem to show one extreme or the other.
 But many experts now say that drinking one to three cups to day is either neutral or helpful.
-If you like it white, instead of adding milk or half & half (too many carbs), you can switch to whipping cream, which is zero carbs.
+If you like it white, instead of adding milk or half & half (too many carbs), you can switch to a milk alternative (see slide 9).
 Instead of sugar, you can use carb-free stevia.

 Tea is tempting

 After water, more people drink tea than anything else.
 I’m one of them (along with my morning coffee), and I prefer some of the black teas that don’t need milk to bring out the flavor, especially those from the Assam and Darjeeling regions of India.
 Green tea from China with jasmine is another of my favorites.
 In fact, we have so many choices of tea that entire books are written about them.